 Pima and Papago beliefs,

-or this site about Native American beliefs in general.
+or this site about Native American religious ceremony in general.

 Can you recommend a good book for me to read?

 a picture book of a traditional O'odham legend, or Sing Down The Rain,

-If you want to know more about Pima culture and history, two good books are
+If you want to know more about Pima culture and history, one good source is

-You can also browse through our reading list of recommended Native American Indian books in general.
+You can also browse through our recommendations of Indian history books

 How do I cite your website in my bibliography?